-Estes Valley Open Space and Outdoor Recreation Plan
+Estes Valley Open Space Plan

 Frequently Asked Questions

 The Estes Valley Land Trust led a community planning effort to identify the highest remaining conservation and recreation priorities located near Estes Park, Colorado.
 The plan will be used by the Estes Valley Land Trust to pursue conservation easements with willing landowners.

 The Estes Valley is composed of small mountain towns with development pressure and high demand for additional recreation access.
 The Estes Valley Open Space Plan identifies the most important areas of the valley that should be preserved with a permanent conservation easement or acquired for outdoor recreation access.

 What are the goals outlined in the Plan?

 The Estes Valley Land Trust has conserved nearly 10,000 acres in over 30 years.
 The primary goal of this Plan is to increase the pace of conservation and conserve another 5,000 acres in the next decade.